AnotherPillow/sdvconvertergui/README.md

 ## Known Issues/Constraints

-- All JSON files must be json5 (no trailing commas, no comments)
+- All JSON files must not be json5 (no trailing commas, no comments)

 ## Are the converters the latest version?